nightscout/trio-docs/docs/settings/configuration/preferences/mainsettings.md

 This limits the ability of Dynamic ISF and Dynamic CR to reduce insulin needs.

 ### Autosens Min with Autotune
-This setting Autotune's ability to reduce insulin needs in your CR, basal profile, and ISF.
+This setting limits Autotune's ability to reduce insulin needs in your CR, basal profile, and ISF.